Italy

 Hotel Europa Skypool & Panorama

-Activity note: Getting on/off a motorcoach; driving about 170 miles throughout the day, approximately 4 hours riding time including rest stops.
+Getting on/off a bus; driving about 170 miles throughout the day, approximately 4 hours of riding time, including rest stops.
 Walking up to 2 miles in Bolzano; uneven terrain, cobblestones.
+Distances and duration of activities during free time according to personal choice.

-Afternoon: In Bolzano, we will visit the South Tyrol Museum of Archaeology, home to Ötzi the Iceman.
-Our self-directed exploration will be facilitated by descriptive signage and audio installations in multiple languages.
+We will visit the South Tyrol Museum of Archaeology in Bolzano, home to Ötzi the Iceman.
+Descriptive signage and audio installations in multiple languages will facilitate our self-directed exploration.
 The preserved mummy of this Copper Age hunter was discovered in a melting glacier in 1991.
 Scientists have determined that he lived more than 5,300 years ago and died from an arrow in his back.
-As the museum explains, the Iceman has provided new data from prehistoric times for countless research disciplines around the world in the natural sciences and humanities. Ötzi is preserved in a special cold room in the museum where we can see him through a small window.
+As the museum explains, the Iceman has provided new data from prehistoric times for countless research disciplines worldwide in the natural sciences and humanities. Ötzi is preserved in a special cold room in the museum where we can see him through a small window.
 The permanent exhibition includes the mummy’s painstakingly restored clothing and equipment as well as an examination of life in the Copper Age.
 Free time.
 This period of time has been set aside for your personal independent exploration to see and do what interests you most.
 Please refer to the list of Free Time Opportunities.
 The Group Leader will be happy to offer suggestions.
 Please note that the period scheduled for free time is subject to change depending on local circumstances and opportunities for independent exploration.
 Take this opportunity to explore the traffic-free city center with its historic streets and squares that were once the heart of a medieval village.
-South Tyrol is now one of Italy’s wealthiest provinces, but in its long history has belonged to a number of rulers.
+South Tyrol is now one of Italy’s wealthiest provinces, but its long history has belonged to several rulers.
 Just a century ago, it was part of Austria and still exhibits a mix of cultural traits melded into something uniquely Tyrolean.
 The architecture of different eras seems to blend seamlessly in colorful public buildings, shops, and cafés.
 We will re-group at an announced time and place for our ride back to Riva del Garda, where we expect to arrive late afternoon.

 6